pauljonescodes/Rutgers-University-Notes/Philosophy/Epistemology.md

         say the answer is yes.
     -   They know.

-### The proposed characterization of useful falsehoods
+### The proposed characterization of useful falsehoods {#the-proposed-characterization-of-useful-falsehoods}

 -   The belief that *uf* is a useful falsehood to *S* for acquiring knowledge that *h* by producing a doxastically justified belief that